-Port Description 12VDC IN Power connector.
+Port Description RESET A button to restore the factory default settings.
+To restore the factory defaults: with the device turned on, push the button, hold it for 10 seconds, and then release the button.
+WPS A button to set up a wireless connection (the WPS function) and enable/disable the wireless network.
+To use the WPS function: with the device turned on, push the button, hold it for 2 seconds, and release.
+The POWER/WPS LED should start blinking.
+To disable the router's wireless network: with the device turned on, press the button, hold for 7 seconds, and release.
+LAN 1-4 4 Ethernet ports to connect computers or network devices.
+INTERNET A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).
+12V DC IN Power connector.
 POWER A button to turn the router on/off.
-INTERNET A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).
-LAN 1-4 4 Ethernet ports to connect computers or network devices.
-A button to set up a secure wireless connection (the WPS function) and enable/disable the wireless network.
-WPS To use the WPS function: with the device turned on, push the button, hold it for 2 seconds, and release.
-The WLAN / WPS LED should start blinking.
-To disable the router's wireless network: with the device turned on, press the button, hold for 7 seconds, and release.
-The WLAN / WPS LED should turn off.